Lynchburg Regional Governor's STEM Academy

 Partners: Amherst County Public Schools, Appomattox County Public Schools, Bedford County Public Schools, Campbell County Public Schools, Lynchburg City Public Schools, and Central Virginia Community College, Region 2000 Technology Council.

 Academy Website: Lynchburg Regional Governor’s STEM Academy

 Application: Board Of Education Approved Governor’s Academy Application (PDF)

-Partnership Members: Amherst County Public Schools, Appomattox County Public Schools, Bedford County Public Schools, Campbell County Public Schools, Lynchburg City Public Schools, Central Virginia Community College, Region 2000 Technology Council, Region 2000 Workforce Investment Board, Areva, Inc., Babcock & Wilcox, Centra Health, Delta Star, Inc., Harris Corporation, Advanced Manufacturing Technology, Inc., and the Future Focus Foundation.
+Partnership Members: Amherst County Public Schools, Appomattox County Public Schools, Bedford County Public Schools, Campbell County Public Schools, Lynchburg City Public Schools, Central Virginia Community College, Region 2000 Technology Council, Region 2000 Workforce Investment Board, AECOM, Appalachian Power, AMG, AMTI, Areva, Inc., BMX Technologies, Centra Health, Delta Star, Inc., Harris Corporation, Liberty University, Lynchburg Morning Rotary Club, Lynchburg Regional Business Alliance, Master Engineers & Designers, Moore’s Electrical & Mechanical, Successful Innovations, Swissomation, Union Bank, Wegmann USA, Wells Fargo, and Future Focus Foundation.